Invincible (comics): Plot

 500 years later, the universe is a changed place.
 Mark and Eve have led the new Viltrum Empire into an era of peace and regularly help other planets with their problems.
-Markus has come to terms with his conception and his and Mark's relationship has improved, and the Coalition has disbanded.
-The comic ends with Mark and Eve reflecting on the universe as Mark finds amusement in the fact that it started when his father asked, "What will you have after 500 years?".
+Marky has come to terms with his conception, and his and Mark's relationship has improved, and the Coalition has disbanded.
+The comic ends with Mark and Eve together in a retirement home, where Mark finds amusement over the fact that all of this started when Nolan asked him what will he have after 500 years.

 Publication history

 Ryan Ottley, Robert Kirkman, and Cory Walker at Lucca Comics & Games 2018.

 Robert Kirkman is the sole writer of the series.
 Cory Walker co-created the book, designed several characters, and provided art from #1 to #7.
 Ryan Ottley assumed art duties with issue #8 and drew most future issues, with Walker returning for a select few.
 Kirkman has provided back-up space for a few aspiring comic creators, most notably Benito Cereno and Nate Bellegarde.
 The series is known for its extreme graphic violence despite its colorful nature and visuals.

 The series ended on February 8, 2018 with issue #144, with Walker returning as artist.
 The double-sized final issue was released on February 14, 2018.
 In April 2022, it was announced that a Battle Beast story would be published in Skybound X #25, with Kirkman and Ottley reuniting for the story; it was published on July 20, 2022.
 In October 2022, it was announced that, in celebration of the series's 20th anniversary in 2023, its first issue would be getting a reprinted facsimile edition reprint and a deluxe edition reprint, compendiums 1-3 would be getting comic shop exclusive hardcover versions, and there would be a reprint of the series in a new 6"x9" graphic novel format with new covers from Cory Walker and Dave McCaig, an Invincible Universe compendium, and a secret announcement in January 2023 (which was later revealed to be a teaser for season two of the animated show).

 In December 2024, it was announced that Kirkman and Ottley were developing a prequel series entitled Invincible Universe: Battle Beast.
 The series, set between issues 19 and 55 of the original Invincible series, follows Battle Beast as he embarks on a quest to find an opponent strong enough to kill him.
 The first issue of the series is set to debut April 2025.